MicrosoftDocs/Contribute/Contribute/dotnet-pr-review.md

 the PR review process for those repositories.
 The PR review process was designed with these goals:

-1. Publish high-quality content from out team, product team members, and community members.
+1. Publish high-quality content from our team, product team members, and community members.
 1. Provide timely, actionable feedback to authors in a consistent manner.
 1. Facilitate discussion between authors and reviewers.